grandady/Bank-loan/README.md

 ````

-*Answer*
+**Answer**

-California leads with the highest total loan applications at 6,894, nearly double that of the second-highest state, New York, which has 3,701 applications.
+California has the highest total loan applications at 6,894, nearly double that of the second-highest state, New York, which has 3,701 applications.
 California also tops the charts with the highest total money loaned, amounting to 78,484,125, followed by New York at 42,077,050.
 Furthermore, California received the highest total amount at 83,901,234, with New York in second place at 46,108,181.
-On the other end of the spectrum, Maine has the lowest loan applications at 3, with a total money loaned of 9,200 and a total money received of 10,808.
+On the other end of the spectrum, Maine has the lowest loan applications at 3, with a total money loaned of 9,200 and a total cash received of 10,808.

 ## Term

 Objective: Tracking the loan term helps Liberty Bank understand the duration over which different loans are repaid.
 This enables the bank to manage cash flows, assess the risk associated with different loan durations, and tailor lending products to meet the needs of various customer segments.

 ````sql

 SELECT
 	term AS Term,
 	COUNT(id) AS Total_Loan_Applications,